Find out how an experienced Criminal Defense Attorney

 An experienced criminal attorney is ready to answer all of your questions regarding criminal defense law during an initial consultation.
 We have answered a few frequently asked questions below for your convenience.

 Should I speak with the police after an arrest?

 Generally, you shouldn’t speak to the police without a lawyer present.
 Your statements can be used against you, and this could be detrimental to your defense.

 What’s the difference between a dismissal and an expungement?

 When your lawyer aggressively argues your case and gets evidence thrown out or shows the prosecution that its case is weak, the prosecutor on your case may decide to drop the charges, which means you have not been convicted of a crime.
 An expungement is when you ask the court to “erase” a past charge or conviction from your record.

-In some cases, your attorney can help you avoid a trial.
+In some cases, your attorney can help you avoid a jury trial.
 Your Sacramento defense lawyer can negotiate with the prosecutor.
 The prosecutor could either dismiss the case against you or reduce the charges, at which point you could plead to the lesser charge.